fieldtrip/website/example/bids_pom.md

 ## Example dataset

-The example dataset that we will use here was recorded for the [Parkinson op Maat](https://www.parkinsonopmaat.nl) (POM) study.
-The example dataset is limited to only two participants, and only includes the data recorded during the session in the MR lab at the DCCN.
-Note also that actual data is **not** being shared here; we only present an outline of the data to demonstrate the strategy for aligning the timing of the different measurements.
+The example dataset that we will use here was recorded as part of the [Parkinson op Maat](https://www.parkinsonopmaat.nl) (POM) study.
+The dataset presented here is limited to only two participants, and only includes the data recorded during the session in the MR lab at the DCCN.
+Note also that actual data is **not** being shared here; we only present an outline of the data to demonstrate the strategy for organizing the data in BIDS and aligning the timing of the different measurements.

 The original collection of data is organized in a directory structure like this.